HOTELS & STAY

 Stalls outside NJP Station

 There are actually several roads to approach Darjeeling from New Jalpaiguri.
-One of the most scenic is the one via Mirik, but it's a long route.
 Hill Cart Road is the main road and is generally maintained very well.
 This is a national highway (NH-55) and most commonly used by the local drivers.
+Road via Rohini is quite scenic and meets the National Highway at Kurseong.
 The road via Pankhabari is very narrow and winding but quite shorter compared to the others.
+One of the most scenic routes is the Route via Mirik with lovely views of tea gardens, but it's a longer route.

 Now you are all set to head for Darjeeling.
 Visit Roads To Darjeeling to know about all the road routes, directions, attractions and villages on the way to Darjeeling.